amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 ## 2 Redeployment/Rehosting Tools - Planning and Implementation
 ### 2.1\.
-Create a project in Azure DevOps using guidance from the [DevOps/IaC Template](.\importing-template.md).
+Create a project in Azure DevOps using guidance from the [DevOps/IaC Template](./importing-template.md).
 This project template gives a baseline for getting started with planning and tracking migration tasks using [Azure Boards](https://docs.microsoft.com/en-us/azure/devops/boards/get-started/?view=azure-devops) and executing this migration path with [Azure Repos](https://docs.microsoft.com/en-us/azure/devops/repos/get-started/?view=azure-devops).
 In addition to this guidance, there are also sample [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops) templates in this repo that can be used as a baseline for your migration pipelines.

 ### 2.2\.
-In the Azure DevOps Project Settings, allocate the appropriate permissions for users and Service Principals using least privilege.
-Also, create a service connection to use within your Azure DevOps environment for deployment purposes.
+In the Azure DevOps Project Settings, allocate the appropriate permissions for users and Service Principals using least privilege principles.
+Also, create a service connection to use within your Azure DevOps environment for resource deployment purposes.

 ### 2.3\.
 Create the appropriate repository for template storage and version control using guidance outlined below: